-Code Presentation Options
+Presentation Options for Compiled Code

 Decompiled code— this view displays decompiled C# code corresponding to the type that you open or navigate to.
 This view is used by default if no debug information is available for the type or if you deliberately navigated to this view using the Navigate To Decompiled Sources command.
 You can show or hide compiler-generated code for this view.

 Code from symbol files— this view displays original source code from symbol files in C# or VB.NET. dotPeek retrieves symbol files either from local sources or from symbol servers using debug information.

-- Use sources from symbol files when available Select this check box to use debug information (PDB files) to find appropriate source files and use them to display and navigate the code.
+Select this checkbox to use debug information (PDB files) to find appropriate source files and use them to display and navigate the code.

-If this check box is selected and the source files are available via the debug information, dotPeek displays and navigates to the original source code (for portable PDBs, embedded sources can be used).
+If this checkbox is selected and the source files are available via the debug information, dotPeek displays and navigates to the original source code (for portable PDBs, embedded sources can be used).

-If this check box is cleared or if source files are not available, dotPeek decompiles the code .
+If this checkbox is cleared or if source files are not available, dotPeek decompiles the code .

-- Allow downloading from remote locations Select this check box to enable downloading sources from Symbol Server or other remote locations.
+Select this checkbox to enable downloading sources from Symbol Server or other remote locations.
 If symbol files are available both locally and remotely, dotPeek will display local symbol files.

-To view the summary and the presentation mode of an opened document, right-click on its tab header and choose External Source Information in the context menu.
+To view the summary and the presentation mode of an opened document, right-click its tab header and choose External Source Information in the context menu.
 In the dialog that appears, you can learn name and location of the assembly where the document belongs as well as the external source provider - metadata viewer, decompiler or symbol server.